fahrirusliyadi/friskamax__fahri--nextjs-doc/docs/component-customization.md

 The button component is located at `src/components/ui/button.tsx`.
 It provides a consistent button style throughout the site.

-To customize the button:

-1. Modify the styling in `src/components/ui/button.tsx`
-2. Update variants and sizes as needed

 ### Input and Textarea

 Input and textarea components are located at `src/components/ui/input.tsx` and `src/components/ui/textarea.tsx` respectively.

-To customize these components:

-1. Modify the styling in the respective files
-2. Update placeholder text and validation as needed

 ### Modal

 The modal component is located at `src/components/ui/modal.tsx`.
 It's used for displaying popups and overlays.

-To customize the modal:

-1. Modify the styling in `src/components/ui/modal.tsx`
-2. Update animation and positioning as needed

 ## MDX Components